 There are 8 search options below, one for each scale or type of map.
 First, skip past the search boxes, "About these records" and "Who created these records" to the links marked 1 to 7.
 The first of these is headed "STEP 1".

-Steps 2 to 6 help you to use the large-scale index map to identify the plan numbers you need to make a search for plans of various scales.
+Steps 2 to 6 help you to use the large-scale index map to identify the plan numbers you need to make a search for plans of various smaller scales.
 These steps will tell you which of the 8 search options to use to find maps of the right scale.

 Once you've made a successful search, order the map/s of interest and view in the North Melbourne Reading Room.
 Some of the plans you might order and view have references on them which lead to even more detailed information about a property, street or area.
 Step 7 shows you how to use these references.